quiltdata/quilt/docs/README.md

-# Quilt is a data registry
+# Quilt versions and deploys data

 Quilt provides versioned, reusable building blocks for analysis in the form of _data packages_.
 A data package may contain data of any type or size.
 In spirit, Quilt does for data what package managers and Docker registries do for code: provide a centralized, collaborative store of record.

 ## Benefits